-- 28. Angus has contributed £5,000 to a self-select stocks and shares ISA for the current tax year.
-To compensate for losses resulting from missed dividend and interest payments, the ISA manager is paying £20 and £30 respectively into his ISA.
-How much of this compensation, if any, will count towards his annual subscription limit? - A. None. - B. £20 - C. £30 - D. £50 - 29.
-The initial charge made when purchasing units in a unit trust - A. is only permitted on UK equity investments. - B. is not permitted on ISA investments. - C. must be met from funds outside of the ISA. - D. must be met from funds within the ISA. - 30.
-Gordon has opened a stocks and shares ISA on which there is no initial charge.
-What is the most likely reason for this? - A. Initial charges are no longer permitted. - B. The ISA manager applies encashment penalties on a sliding scale during the first few years of investment. - C. The underlying funds are invested on an advisory basis. - D. The underlying funds are invested on a discretionary basis. - 31.
-Which charges relating to a unit trust ISA must be deducted from within the funds? - A. Arranging for the investor to receive copies of annual reports. - B. Arranging for the investor to receive accounts or to attend general meetings. - C. Fees related to the administration of the ISA. - D. Stamp Duty and the initial charge. - 32.
-An ISA manager has apportioned the interest earned but NOT paid on the cash balance of Derek's ISA following his death.
-This process is designed to ensure that - A. the administrators of Derek's estate are not liable to any tax on the proceeds of the ISA. - B. all tax due to HM Revenue & Customs is settled before the ISA is closed. - C. interest earned up to the date of Derek's death receives the appropriate tax exemptions. - D. outstanding administration charges can be deducted before the ISA is closed.
+- 28. Which type of charge levied in relation to a stocks and shares ISA typically operates on a sliding

+- scale basis?

+- A. Bid/offer spread.

+- B. Exit fee.

+- C. Stamp duty.

+- D. Audit fee.

+- 29. The initial charge made when purchasing units in a unit trust

+- A. is only permitted on UK equity investments.

+- B. is not permitted on ISA investments.

+- C. must be met from funds outside of the ISA.

+- D. must be met from funds within the ISA.

+- 30. Gordon has opened a stocks and shares ISA on which there is no initial charge.
+What is the most likely reason for this?

+- A. Initial charges are no longer permitted.

+- B. The ISA manager applies encashment penalties on a sliding scale during the first few years of investment.

+- C. The underlying funds are invested on an advisory basis.

+- D. The underlying funds are invested on a discretionary basis.

+- 31. A unit trust fund manager wishes to increase the annual management charge from 0.6% to 0.75%.
+What minimum period of notice must be given to the unit holders?

+- A. 30 days.

+- B. 60 days.

+- C. 90 days.

+- D. 120 days.

+- 32. Jane is making a cash additional permitted subscription following the death of her late husband, Jack.
+The administration of his estate was completed within two months.
+Within what maximum period following the date of death must his wife make an additional permitted subscription?

+- A. Six months.

+- B. One year.

+- C. Two years.

+- D. Three years.